tarikisildar/GiPSy/README.md

 3. Run the following commands

-	- gcc -o gipsy_parser.out y.tab.c lex.yy.c -lfl -lm
+	- gcc -o gipsy_parser y.tab.c lex.yy.c -lfl -lm
-	- ./gipsy_parser\.out < inp
+	- ./gipsy_parser < inp.txt

-  or you can just use make that includes 1, 2 and 3.1, then run 3.2
+  - Or you can just use make that includes 1, 2 and 3.1, then run 3.2

       	make
-      ./gipsy_parser\.out < inp
+      	./gipsy_parser < inp.txt